Kai-E-Yang/QSL/README.md

 &filename_par
-	BfieldName = '*****.binary'  ! file name for the Bxyz companent OutFileName = '*****.binary' ! file name for the out put file /
+	BfieldName = '*****.binary'  ! file name for the Bxyz companent OutFileName = '*****.binary' ! file name for the out put file indataformat = 'binary' or 'blk' ! data format of the input file /
 &cal_par
 	nthreads = 1                 ! thread number used for parallel computation